suchayarj/WhatsOnYourFace/README.md

 From the chart above, the most reported category is Makeup Products (non-permanent) and the least is baby products category, which makes sense since it would be extremely unethical to put harmful chemicals in the products for babies

-- After determining the highest reported chemical and category, I am interested to find out if *Titanium Dioxide* is also highest reported chemical across all primary categories
+- After determining the highest reported chemical and category, I am interested to find out if *Titanium Dioxide* is also the highest reported chemical across all primary categories

 <p align="center">
 <img src="img/chembycat.png" alt="drawing" width="450"/>